 The study of the production of hidden and open heavy-flavour hadrons in proton-proton (pp) collisions provides an essential test of quantum chromodynamics (QCD), involving both the perturbative and non-perturbative regimes of this theory.
-Experimentally, the reconstruction of the lightest charmonium vector state, the J/ψ meson, produced in pp collisions at the energies of the Large Hadron Collider (LHC) gives access to both the physics of charmonium systems and that of beauty-quark production.
-Indeed, direct J/ψ mesons and feed-down from higher mass charmonia or higher mass charmonium states such as χ_c and $\psi(2S)$, which are denoted as the "prompt" component, can be experimentally separated from the contribution from long-lived weak decays of beauty hadrons, denoted as the "non-prompt" component.
-In addition, due to the large rest mass of the J/ψ as compared to the other beauty-hadron decay products, the J/ψ momentum vector is very close to those of the decaying beauty-hadron, making the non-prompt J/ψ measurement a good tool to study the production of beauty-flavour hadrons [1].
+Experimentally, the reconstruction of the lightest charmonium vector state, the $J/\psi$ meson, produced in pp collisions at the energies of the Large Hadron Collider (LHC) gives access to both the physics of charmonium systems and that of beauty-quark production.
+Indeed, direct $J/\psi$ mesons and feed-down from higher mass charmonium states such as $\chi_c$ and $\psi(2S)$ , which are denoted as the "prompt" component, can be experimentally separated from the contribution from long-lived weak decays of beauty hadrons, denoted as the "non-prompt" component.
+In addition, due to the large rest mass of the $J/\psi$ as compared to the other beauty-hadron decay products, the $J/\psi$ measurement a good tool to study the production of beauty-flavour hadrons [1].

-Due to the very different energy and time scales involved in prompt charmonium production, phenomenological models assume that the cross section factorises into a hard term, describing the initial production of the $c\bar{c}$ pair, and a soft term accounting for the subsequent evolution into a bound state.
-While the production of $c\bar{c}$ pairs can be computed within perturbative QCD, their evolution to a bound state involves long-distance physics which are non-perturbative.
-Their determination relies largely on fits to experimental measurements.
+Due to the very different energy and time scales involved in prompt charmonium production [2], phenomenological models assume that the cross section factorises into a hard term, describing the initial production of the $c\bar{c}$ pair, and a soft term accounting for the subsequent evolution into a bound state.
+While the production of $c\bar{c}$ pairs can be computed within perturbative QCD, their evolution to a bound state involves long-distance physics which is non-perturbative and relies largely on fits to experimental measurements.
 A detailed overview of this field of study can be found in Refs.
-[2-4].
-There are a few different approaches employed for the description of quarkonium production, namely the Colour Singlet Model (CSM) [5], the Colour Evaporation Model (CEM) [6, 7], and the Non-Relativistic QCD model (NRQCD) [8].
-While the CSM model is known to underestimate the production cross sections [9], both the NRQCD and improved CEM models provide a better description of the measured cross sections [10-12].
-However, the simultaneous description of the differential production cross sections and the charmonium state polarisation is still not achieved [13, 14], although recent calculations within the $k{\rm T}$ -factorisation approach seem to improve the agreement with polarisation measurements [15].
+[3-6].
+There are a few different approaches employed for the description of quarkonium production, namely the Colour Singlet Model (CSM) [7], the Colour Evaporation Model (CEM) [8, 9], and the Non-Relativistic QCD model (NRQCD) [10].
+High precision measurements, in particular at the LHC [11-36], enabled significant improvements of the theoretical description of charmonium production in all of these approaches as shown for CEM in Refs.
+[37, 38], for CSM in Refs.
+[39-41] and NRQCD in Refs.
+[42-54].
+However, a full description of the data, in particular down to zero transverse momentum is still difficult [19, 30, 34].
+Within the NRQCD factorisation formalism, the long-distance effects leading to the charmonium hadronisation are implemented using the so called long distance matrix elements (LDMEs) which are fixed in fits to experimental data and are hypothesized to be universal.
+Several global fit analyses have been performed in the past decade using NLO short distance coefficients (SDCs), providing a simultaneous description of cross sections and polarisations measured at the LHC, with a good fit quality, as long as the fits are restricted to the region of $p{\rm T} > 8 \text{ GeV}/c$ [42-54].
+The production at low transverse momentum, which dominates the total cross section, requires a special treatment since the collinear factorisation approach [55] is no longer applicable.
+Combining the Color Glass Condensate (CGC) effective field theory at small x [56] and NRQCD formalisms, a new factorisation framework for quarkonium production was proposed, which provides a satisfactory description of charmonia at low $p{\rm T}$ [6, 57].